Gender and Adult Learning

 Aims and themes of the network

 The gender issue is visible in research in the Educational Sciences, but it mainly concerns formal education and children.
 The purpose of this ESREA network is to offer an opportunity for researchers interested in adult education and gender topics from all over Europe to enhance their understanding and their reflections within an international perspective.
 The Network performs a crucial role in giving visibility and developing intellectual debates on the role of gender in adult education.
 Reports of research are discussed in terms of their theoretical aspects such as gendered learning, gender in higher education, gendered biographies, masculinities-femininities, gender in adult training, gender and informal learning, but also in terms of their philosophical and methodological dimensions.
-The network meets every two years.

 History of the network